ColinWaddell/CurrantPi/README.md

 Installation
 ================================
-Currant Pi is designed to work straight out the box.
+Currant Pi is a web interface to keep an eye on your Raspberry Pi and  is designed to work straight out the box.
 To install you need to download the latest release either as a zip file, or by cloning the repo and then making it visible to your webserver.

 There's a couple of routes to installing this.
 Follow the one which fits you best.